bluecats/bluecats-android-sdk/README.md

     </receiver>
 </application>
 ```

+#### Android 6.0+ (Marshmallow) Location Permissions
+Android 6.0 introduces a new permission model which changes the way Location Services permissions are managed.
+Before scanning for beacons the app is required to request location permissions from the user via a system dialogue.
+Detailed information on implementing location permission support in Android 6.0 can be found [here](https://developer.bluecats.com/guides/android-6-0-and-location-services-permissions).

 #### Android SDK 4.3+ (API Level 18+)
 The SDK will still work on lower versions of Android, but Bluetooth Low Energy Scanning will be disabled.
 You will still be able to make use of the Sites Nearby functionality as this does not involve scanning for beacons.